ijlyttle/bsplus/README.md

 2. To allow you to compose HTML using pipes.

-In this package, we have function families for:
+In this package, there are function families for:

 - collapsing elements: `bs_collapse()`
 - accordion panels: `bs_accordion()`